 Today, Baldwin City is a quaint little community of about 4,700 residents that continues to feature its rich history in numerous historic homes and buildings, original hand-laid brick streets, the historic Baker University buildings, and the Old Castle Museum.

-A major attraction each year is the Maple Leaf Festival which has occurred every year since 1957 on the third full week in October.
+A major attraction each year is the Maple Leaf Festival which has occurred every year since 1958 on the third full weekend in October.
 It is the largest fall family event in the area and features a parade, arts and crafts, quilt show, theatrical performances, history tours, train rides, and live music.
 Attracting nearly 25,000 visitors annually, it is the largest fall family event in the area.

 The Santa Fe Trail, which linked east to west between 1824 and 1875, passed through Baldwin City.
 People today can still travel a section of the road that those early settlers traversed or view the ruts carved by the heavy wagons.